-A CRCWSC project—Purple phototrophic bacteria (PPB) for resource recovery from wastewater—won the national Research Innovative Award at the 2018 Australian Water Awards.
+A CRCWSC project—Purple phototrophic bacteria (PPB) for resource recovery from wastewater—won the national Research Innovation Award at the 2018 Australian Water Awards.
 The prize recognises projects that encourage novel approaches to water resources management.

 PPB certainly is novel.
 This light-sensitive bacteria extracts nutrients (potassium, phosphorous and nitrogen) from wastewater (treated sewage), converting them into solids.
 Not only are these nutrients highly valued as fertilisers by the agricultural sector, they are also in short supply.
 These factors make the treatment process cost neutral, and the methane gas generated as a byproduct makes it energy neutral as well.